paperswithcode/paperswithcode-client/README.md

 To mirror a live competition, you'll need to make sure the corresponding task (e.g. "Image Classification") exists on Papers with Code.
-You can use the search to check if it exists, and if it doesn't, you can add a new task on the [Task additional page](https://paperswithcode.com/add/task).
+You can use the search to check if it exists, and if it doesn't, you can add a new task on the [Task addition page](https://paperswithcode.com/add/task).

 Now we are ready to programatically create the competition on Papers with Code.
 Here is an example of how we would do this on a fictional VeryTinyImageNet dataset.